Taiwanese art: History

 The next major influence came when the ROC left the United Nations in 1971, this unmooring from the international community caused artists to search for an identity and a sense of self, a search which continues up to the present.
 Artists of this era such as Lee Shi-chi and Shiy De-jinn adopted Taiwanese folk motifs and other elements from Taiwan’s traditional culture however the Taiwanese art scene still chafed under the KMT’s military dictatorship.

 Democratization in the late 1980s and the lifting of martial law granted Taiwanese artists freedom of expression for the first time in history.
 The end of military rule allowed the Taiwanese to access films, literature, philosophy and culture from abroad which had been denied to them or censored.
 Artists and activists began to grapple with the legacy of authoritarianism and embraced things like queer culture which had been oppressed under the dictatorship.
 The economic boom of the '80s and ‘90s also saw the financial resources of Taiwanese museums and patrons increase significantly.
 As Taiwan’s art scene matured there began to be a greater specialization in exhibit spaces with dedicated museums for things like photography and ceramics opening.

-After the end of single party rule indigenous Taiwanese artists and groups began exploring and rediscovering their cultural heritage, this revival also led to a larger social embrace of indigenous culture.
-In the 21st century Taiwan’s artistic community embraced new technologies and new mediums.
-The Taiwanese government has begun to champion and highlight Aboriginal art.
-An indigenous artist is selected to represent Taiwan for the first time at the Venice Biennale in 2021.

 Many contemporary Taiwanese artists grapple with issues of globalization in their work.
 LGBTQ artists in modern Taiwan enjoy a degree of freedom denied in other Asian countries.
 This has made Taiwan a haven and a hub for both domestic and international LGBTQ artists.
 Its freedoms have also made it a safe haven for artists like Kacey Wong fleeing an increasingly oppressive environment in Hong Kong.

+Taiwan's position at the forefront of the global electronics industry has led many artists and collectors to embrace the cutting edge of digital art and the use of electronics technology in art.